-Verdict reached in Kate Steinle murder trial
+Garcia Zarate acquitted in death of Kate Steinle

 But in a police interrogation, Garcia Zarate admitted to firing the gun, saying he was aiming at a seal.

-He also told police that he stepped on the gun, causing it to fire.
+He told police that he stepped on the gun, causing it to fire.

 Prosecutors said Garcia Zarate immediately tried to cover his tracks by throwing the gun into the San Francisco Bay, then fleeing the scene.